This article provides various tips to help troubleshoot campaigns.

 Was the user included on a suppression list used for your campaign?
-If a user is included on both the list to send and to suppress then the user will not receive any type of communication associated with that campaign.
+If a user is included on a send list and a suppression list, they won't receive any type of communication associated with that campaign.

 Is the user unsubscribed from the channel, unsubscribed from an opt-out message type, or not subscribed to an opt-in message type?
-In this case, they will not receive the campaign.
+In any case, they won't receive the campaign.

-event histories.
-In the event an email is skipped for a user, the send skip
+tab.
+When a send is skipped for a user, the send skip event includes a field

-There are two types of bounces that can occur during a campaign.
-The first is a hard bounce which generally means the email is invalid or has a typo.
-The second is a soft bounce which means that an email was rejected to a mailbox being full, hitting a SPAM filter, etc. Bounce events are logged to users' event histories with data that highlights why the email was bounced.
+Two types of bounces can occur during a campaign.
+A hard bounce generally means the email is invalid or has a typo.
+A soft bounce generally means that an email was rejected because a mailbox is full, a SPAM filter was encountered, etc. Bounce events are logged to users' event histories with data that highlights why the email was bounced.
 This data can also be exported via CSV in any Campaign Analytics page.

-The following applies if your team is using a dedicated IP service (SparkPost, SendGrid, etc.).
-These platforms contain their own suppression list that you can upload which will capture users prior to send and prevent communication from being sent out.
-This will also be listed as a skip event with the reason code "Suppressed".
-If this is happening, and you manage your ESP integration, then this information can be accessed through their respective portal.
+Dedicated IP services (such as SparkPost and SendGrid) contain their own suppression lists that capture users prior to sending a message, which can prevent messages from being sent.
+If a message is skipped for this reason, a skip event with the reason "Suppressed" is added to a user's event history.
+If this is happening, and you manage your ESP integration, you can access this information through their respective portal.
 If Iterable is managing your ESP integration, please reach out to your customer success manager for further information.

-If you are using a workflow to trigger an email send, make sure to check your workflow's advanced options, as lifetime and simultaneous entrance limits may be in place that will prevent a user from entering into a workflow.
-These two settings will check to see if a user has entered a workflow anytime previously or if they are currently in a workflow, which may prevent the user from processing as expected.
+If you're using a journey to trigger an email send, make sure to check your journey's advanced options, as lifetime and simultaneous entrance limits may be in place that will prevent a user from entering into a journey.
+These two settings will check to see if a user has entered a journey anytime previously or if they are currently in a journey, which may prevent the user from processing as expected.

 Why is my campaign not sending?

-If you see an email campaign that is stuck in its sending stage then one of the first things you will want to check is your notification center (accessible by clicking the bell logo in the upper right-hand corner) to see if your data feeds are throwing any errors.
-If so please consult with your development team and Iterable's support team to better understand what is causing these error messages.
+If you see an email campaign that's stuck in the sending stage, check is your notification center (accessible by clicking the bell logo in the upper right-hand corner) to see if your data feeds are throwing errors.
+If so, contact your development team and Iterable's support team to better understand what's causing these error messages.

 Limitations within your project

-Is your campaign utilizing experiments or throttling?
-Some teams use experiments and/or rate limiting to help gain insight into what types of emails work better than others and help maintain stabilization for your team's web infrastructure.
-If you are using an experiment, you will want to make sure that the experiment configurations are correct, and see which factors (i.e. time zones, send time, etc.) might contribute to the campaign not finishing yet.
-If using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active campaigns or workflows might cause you to hit the rate limit.
+Is your campaign using experiments or throttling?
+Some teams use experiments or rate limiting to gain insight into the types of emails that work better than others and maintain stabilization for a web infrastructure.
+If you're using an experiment, make sure that the experiment configurations are correct, and see which factors (i.e. time zones, send time, etc.) might contribute to the campaign not finishing yet.
+If you're using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active campaigns or journeys might cause you to hit the rate limit.